 Program priority areas are those in which there is a determined need based on current Arizona data.
-These are established by the AJJC and are in alignment with the program areas established by the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP).
-During 2019-2020, the three priorities established under Title II funding for non-profit organizations, tribal governments and local units of government are delinquency prevention, alternatives to detention, and tribal community programs.
+These are established by the AJJC and are in alignment with the program areas established by the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
+During 2019-2020, the three priorities established under Title II funding for non-profit organizations, tribal governments and local units of government are delinquency prevention, alternatives to detention and tribal community programs.